 What is a Pre Listing Package?

-A pre listing package is a document that Realtors send to potential seller clients after they’ve scheduled an appointment for a listing presentation, but before the presentation itself.
+A pre listing package is a document that Real Estate Professionals send to potential seller clients after they’ve scheduled an appointment for a listing presentation, but before the presentation itself.
 Sending a pre listing package before a listing presentation achieves four primary goals:

-- To demonstrate to the homeowner how the Realtor & their brokerage can get them the highest possible price for their home with fewer headaches than the competition
+- To demonstrate to the homeowner how the Real Estate Professional & their brokerage can get them the highest possible price for their home with fewer headaches than the competition

 - To educate the homeowner about what to expect from the process of selling their home

-- To give the homeowner a more in-depth look at the Realtor’s marketing and sales skills
+- To give the homeowner a more in-depth look at the Real Estate Professional’s marketing and sales skills

 - To provide statistical and social proof of a track record of previous successful sales

 What Should You Include In Your Pre Listing Package?